Skip to content

 Gameplay engineers work with game engines and programming software to drive the game along with Programmer teams.
 They also work with animation and computer graphics software and write code to ensure the game can be fully realized.
 Working between platforms is also an engineer’s job, they must ensure that software can ‘talk’ to each other and operate harmoniously with the game engine.

-Gameplay engineers may need knowledge of a combination of the following software:
+Gameplay engineers may need knowledge of a combination of the following software and programming languages:

 • C